elpulpo0/Template/README.md

 SECRET_KEY=     # Generate a new secret key with this script : bonus_scripts\generate_secret_key.py
-GITHUB_URL=     # The address of your git repository APP_NAME=       # The name of your application PORT_BACK=      # The port you want to use for the backend of your application PORT_FRONT=     # The port you want to use for the frontend of your application
+GITHUB_URL=     # The address of your git repository APP_NAME=       # The name of your application AUTH_BACK=      # The port you want to use for the authentification part of your application PORT_BACK=      # The port you want to use for the backend of your application PORT_FRONT=     # The port you want to use for the frontend of your application
 ```